answebdev/shoppies/README.md

 *	Remove a nominee from the nomination list
 *	Each search result should list at least its title, year of release, and a button to nominate that film
 *	Updates to the search terms should update the result list
-*	Movies in search results can be added and removed from the nomination list
 *	If a search result has already been nominated, disable its nominate button
 *	Display a banner when the user has 5 nominations